Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Results and Discussion

 \subsection{Reasoning of Proverbs with Conversational Context}

 \textit{--- All that glitters is not gold.}

-While many models embed knowledge about proverbs, it is unclear if memorization translates to better reasoning with proverbs given context.
-Next, we assess model performance on the inference task.
+While many models embed knowledge about proverbs, it is unclear if memorization translates to better reasoning with proverbs given the context.
+Next, we assess the models using our inference task.

-\paragraph{Memorization doesn't indicate the ability to reason with proverbs.} We prompt models with the pattern in Table~\ref{tab:prompt_temp}, and plot the accuracy (described in \S\ref{sec:exp}) across languages in Figure~\ref{fig:qa_pos}.
-In general, the bigger the model is, the better it performs on the inference task (i.e.\ the ability emerges with scale).
+\paragraph{Memorization does not indicate the ability to reason with proverbs.} We prompt models with the pattern in Table~\ref{tab:prompt_temp} (Appendix~\ref{app:template}) and plot the accuracy across languages in Figure~\ref{fig:qa_pos}.
+In general, the bigger the model is, the better it performs on the inference task (i.e., the ability emerges with scale).

-Overall, the mT0 13B model scores the highest on this task across all languages, with only a small performance gap across languages (except Bengali), despite the fact that it memorized very few proverbs for languages other than English and Chinese.
-Interestingly, while XGLM and XLM-R scored well across many languages in the previous experiment, these models only have chance-level performance on the reasoning task.
-Similarly, while having memorized a lot of proverbs in Chinese, BLOOMZ's performance in reasoning with proverbs lags behind English and Indonesian.
+Overall, comparing the memorization curve and reasoning curve of mT0, XGLM and XLM-R, we observe that memorization does not indicate the ability to reason with proverbs in our experiments.
+In fact, model architecture has little effect (as BLOOMZ and LLaMA-2 are Causal LMs, and mT0 is an encoder--decoder model).
+We provide additional results using different prompts in Appendix~\ref{app:add_pos} and few-shot results in Appendix~\ref{app:nshot}.

-Since we know which proverbs are memorized from the previous experiments, we further break down the results into memorized vs.\ not memorized proverbs for the 3 best-performing models for English and Chinese (in Table~\ref{tab:mem_vs_reason}, Appendix~\ref{app:mem}).
-The benefit of memorization shows through for English, but is inconsistent for Chinese (aligned with observations for other languages from Figure~\ref{fig:qa_pos}).
+Since we know which proverbs are memorized from the previous experiments, we further break down the results into memorized vs.\ not memorized proverbs for the 3 best-performing models excluding LLaMA-2 70B (as it already achieved good results in Figure~\ref{fig:mem}, which offers limited insights) in English and Chinese in Table~\ref{tab:mem_vs_reason}, Appendix~\ref{app:mem}.
+The benefit of memorization is evident in English and shows inconsistency in Chinese (which aligns with observations for other languages in Figure~\ref{fig:qa_pos}).

-A possible explanation of the task not heavily depending on memorization is that contextual information helps with inference, and the model may learn other relevant cultural information implicitly from training data.
-Consequently, this hints that LLMs may use contextual information rather than memory retrieval when both are available.
-However, such hypothesis requires rigorous study, which we will leave as the future work.
+One possible explanation for the task not being heavily dependent on memorization is that contextual information aids inference, and the model may also implicitly learn other culturally-relevant information from the training data during pretraining.
+Consequently, this suggests that LLMs may prioritize contextual information over memory retrieval when both are available.
+However, such a hypothesis requires further research, which we leave to future work.